Team-4153/ProjectY-Logos/README.md

 - For profile pics on any platform, use the logo without text. (text is often too small to be legible)
 - Use the largest possible image for your application when possible to avoid poor quality.
 - For best quality, use the .svg in the sub folders

-# Closing
-If you have any questions on which file to use or any design revision, let me know!
-You can find me on Discord.

-Best of luck Project Y!